-Export procedure shall entail the application of all export related measures, including the application of the commercial policy measures.
+Export procedure shall entail the application of all export related measures, including the application of the commercial policy measures and, where appropriate, payment of export duties.

 The customs value of export goods equals the value of goods transported to the frontier of the Republic.